Diocese of Broken Bay Br Tony Whelan Public Speaking Competition

 Guitar and Keyboard Lessons

 Lessons are offered during lunchtimes throughout the school term.
 Keyboard is available for students from Kindergarten to Year 6, while guitar is offered to students from Year 2 to Year 6.
-The 45 minutes lessons are run by VIP Music at a cost of $27 per session.
+The 45 minutes lessons are run by VIP Music.

 Students have the opportunity to play soccer on the weekend.
 However, teams are organised and managed through the Northbridge Football Club, by a group of volunteer parents.